Occasionally when you repot, you’ll pull out what seemed like a healthy orchid out only to find it has no roots—not one.

 This slow hydration method will be sufficient to grow new leaves, but this is a long, struggle, so don’t except results to be quick.
 We are looking at a minimum of one month for the first root, and two months for a few more roots.

-Why does Sphag and Bag Method work so well with orchids that have no roots?
+Why does Sphag-n-Bag Method work so well with orchids that have no roots?

 Since the orchid will breathe through its leaves, you can raise the humidity level to near 100% around the leaves.
 This is nearly impossible without a greenhouse, but is fairly easy with the Sphag and Bag Technique.